spark-mv/cdn/troubleshooting.md

 ### Solutions
 1. Define one or more video sources for the video.
 Note that the matching is done for the full domain.
-  a.
-Login to [your account] (http://holacdn.com/signin?utm_source=holaext)
+  * Login to [your account] (http://holacdn.com/signin?utm_source=holaext)
-  b.
-Go to the configuration section and scroll down to the video zone source
+  * Go to the configuration section and scroll down to the video zone source
-  c.
-Add one or more video sources
+  * Add one or more video sources
-  d.
-Save your settings, which will take a few minutes to go into effect
+  * Save your settings, which will take a few minutes to go into effect
-  e.
-Reload the page.
+  * Reload the page.
-  f.
-The error should disappear and video will be downloaded from HolaCDN.
+  * The error should disappear and video will be downloaded from HolaCDN.

 ## wrapper detached from player